gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: awh1-equilibrate-histogram

+   .. mdp-value:: yes

+      Before entering the initial stage (see :mdp-value:`awh1-growth=exp-linear`), make sure the histogram of sampled weights is following the target distribution closely enough (specifically, at least 80% of the target region needs to have a local relative error of less than :mdp-value:`awh1-histogram-tolerance`).
+This option is particularly important when :mdp:`awh1-share-group` > 0 and the initial configurations poorly represent the target distribution.

    .. mdp-value:: no

       Do not equilibrate the histogram.

-   .. mdp-value:: yes
+.. mdp:: awh1-histogram-tolerance

-      Before entering the initial stage (see :mdp-value:`awh1-growth=exp-linear`), make sure the histogram of sampled weights is following the target distribution closely enough (specifically, at least 80% of the target region needs to have a local relative error of less than 20%).
-This option would typically only be used when :mdp:`awh1-share-group` > 0 and the initial configurations poorly represent the target distribution.
+    (0.5) []
+    The relative tolerance for the histogram of sampled weigths, used with :mdp-value:`awh1-equilibrate-histogram=yes`.
+The value of 0.5 is sufficiently large to not slow down the convergence, even when a single walker is used.

 .. mdp:: awh1-target